Random Fixed Boundary Flows: Simulations

 \section{Simulations}

-To illustrate the fixed boundary flow, we simulated several noisy datasets on the unit sphere and the cone.
-We remark that the fixed boundary flow is a discrete curve with a derivative that approximately captures the direction of maximum local variation.
+\RVSD{ To illustrate the performance of random fixed boundary flows, we studied several random data sets generated on two manifolds, a unit sphere and a right-circular unit cone.
+The two manifolds are in $\mathbb{R}^3$ with intrinsic dimension $d=2$.
+In the simulation, the boundary points were selected manually from the given data set so that there are enough data points around the boundary points to calculate the local variation.
+To generate the random fixed boundary flows, we applied the proposed algorithm with different values of the scale parameter $h$.
+Here, we note that the random fixed boundary flow is a discrete curve with derivatives that approximately capture the direction of the maximum local variation depending on $h$.
+Throughout the numerical studies in sections \ref{SEC:simulation} and \ref{SEC:realdata}, we use RFBFs to denote random fixed boundary flows.}

-In the first part of simulation, we determine a curve on the unit sphere.
-These true curves are plotted in purple solid lines in Figure \ref{Fig:Simulateddata}.
-The datasets are randomly drawn from the true curves.
-Specifically, Gaussian noise is added to the points on the true curves with a constraint so that the perturbed points remain on the test manifold.
-In this manner, we generate three datasets representing different types of variation.
-The first dataset is concentrated around a ``C''-shaped curve on the unit sphere, thus the dataset presents a variation pattern along the geodesic.
-After that, we consider two datasets obtained from two nonconvex closed curves.
-In this setting, the simulated dataset presents a local variation pattern along the nonconvex curve.
-The second dataset is generated from a part (about one sixth) of the six-folded star shape, and the third dataset is concentrated around a part (about half) of the two-folded curve.
+In the first part of the simulation, we evaluate the performance of the RFBFs on the unit sphere.
+The noisy data sets are randomly generated from three population flows, which are plotted in purple in Figure \ref{Fig:Simulateddata} (a)-(c).
+Specifically, Gaussian noise is added to the points on the population flows with a constraint such that the perturbed points remain on the test manifold.
+In this manner, we generated three noisy data sets, each representing different types of variation on the unit sphere.
+The first data set is concentrated around a ``C''-shaped curve on the unit sphere, thus presenting a variation pattern along the geodesic.
+After that, we considered two data sets from two non-convex closed flows.
+In this setting, the simulated data sets present local variation patterns along the non-convex flows.
+In particular, the second data set is generated from a quarter of the six-fold star-shaped flow, and the third data set is concentrated around a half of the two-fold star-shaped flow.